Integration Order Replacement Technique for Iterated Ito Stochastic Integrals and Iterated Stochastic Integrals With Respect to Martingales: Introduction

 Then

-The aim of this article is to install the strict mathematical meaning of the formula (\ref{1.4000000}) for the case $w_s^{(1)},$ $w_s^{(2)}=f_s$ $(s\in[t, T])$ as well as its analogue corresponding to iterated Ito stochastic integral $J[\phi,\psi^{(k)}]_{T,t},$ $k \ge 2.$ At that, we will use the definition of Ito stochastic integral which is more general than (\ref{10.1}).
+The aim of this article is to establish the strict mathematical sense of the formula (\ref{1.4000000}) for the case $w_s^{(1)},$ $w_s^{(2)}=f_s$ $(s\in[t, T])$ as well as its analogue corresponding to the iterated Ito stochastic integral $J[\phi,\psi^{(k)}]_{T,t},$ $k \ge 2.$ At that, we will use the definition of the Ito stochastic integral which is more general than (\ref{10.1}).